bwesterb/displays/README.md

 displays
 ========

-displays is a simple commandline tool to configure displaymodes in Mac OS X.
+displays is a simple commandline tool to configure displaymodes and mirroring in Mac OS X.

 It is easily installed via Python's setuptools.